-If you’re a professional in the fitness industry, you’re used to spending a lot of time in the gym – and see it as a place of peace and comfort.
-However, many people have a fear of the gym, for a number of different reasons and can see it as an intimidating environment, particularly given the ongoing Coronavirus pandemic.
+As a personal trainer, you’re used to spending a lot of time in the gym and see it as a place of peace and comfort.
+However, many people have a fear of the gym.
+People have gym fear for a number of different reasons and can see it as an intimidating environment.
+It is important to do what you can to help them overcome this fear.

 - Lack of experience or knowledge